Mortgage

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-8 First-Time Homebuyer Questions
+12 First-Time Homebuyer Questions You Should Ask

 1. Am I ready to own a home?

-Of course, that also means you can paint the walls whatever color you wish, and don’t have to worry about security deposits for pets or rent increases every year.
 Your monthly payments will build equity in a home you own, instead of a home your landlord owns.
-Homeownership provides tax benefits that renting doesn’t.
-And when you pay off your mortgage, you officially own a home you can pass onto future generations.
+And when you pay off your mortgage, you officially own a home that you can pass onto future generations.

-2. Can I afford a home?
+3. Can I afford a home?

 A general rule of thumb in the mortgage lending world is you can afford a home if your total debt — including your monthly mortgage payment — makes up 43% or less of your before-tax income.
 In lender language, this is known as your debt-to-income (DTI) ratio.
-For example, if you earn $5,000 per month, then your total monthly debt, including your new house payment, shouldn’t exceed $2,150 per month ($5,000 x 43% = $2,150).
+For example, if you earn $5,000 per month, then your total monthly debt (including your new house payment) shouldn’t exceed $2,150 per month ($5,000 x 43% = $2,150).

 The 43% DTI ratio rule may be a good measure of the lender’s definition of affordability, but may not match your monthly budget needs.
 When you’re preapproved for a mortgage, lenders don’t consider: